-Shawn Cobey is in his fifth season as a member of the Tiger track & field staff in 2013-14.
+Shawn Cobey enters his sixth season as a member of the Tiger track & field staff in 2014-15.
 He was an assistant coach from 2009-12 before spending the fall semester of 2012 as operations manager for the program.
-He served as the program's interim director of track & field for the 2013 indoor and outdoor seasons.
+He served as the program’s interim director of track & field for the 2013 indoor and outdoor seasons.

 With Cobey as interim director, Clemson finished off the four-year sweep of ACC championships in women’s indoor and outdoor track & field.
-The women’s team has had eight straight NCAA top-20 finishes as well, including top-five efforts in 2012 and top-10 results in 2013.
-Cobey was retained by newly appointed Head Coach Mark Elliott in the summer of 2013 as the program's director of operations.
+The women’s team had eight straight NCAA top-20 finishes, including top-five efforts in 2012 and top-10 results in 2013.
+Cobey was retained by newly appointed head coach Mark Elliott in the summer of 2013 as the program’s director of operations.
 He is responsible for all administrative functions for the program and is an integral part of Elliott’s staff.

 Cobey’s women’s program was ranked in the top 15 of every USTFCCCA poll in the 2013 season, with a high of No. 1 for three weeks during the indoor campaign.
 He also guided the men’s team to its best collective effort in a number of years.
 The Tigers were third at both the ACC Indoor and Outdoor Championships, both program bests since 2008.
 The indoor men’s team tied for 25th place.